Video Link: https://vimeo.com/258990926

 The Intermountain team is seeking funding to study random samples of patients.

-Such a project could help determine whether testosterone is linked to a reduced risk of heart attack.
+Such a project could help determine whether testosterone is linked to a reduced risk of a heart attack.

 To learn more about the benefits of testosterone replacement therapy, contact our clinic for a free, no-obligation overview of our services.